nickzoic/nick.zoic.org/art/bicycle-brushless-generator/index.md

 The generator wheel might be 20mm across, call it 63mm circumference.
 If the bike is rolling at 18 km/h = 5 m/s that going to be about 80 RPS = 4800 RPM.

-At 4800 RPM, we should be getting about 4.8 Volts peak.
+At 4800 RPM and 1000KV we should be getting about 4.8 Volts peak.
 On paper.
 In practice there's going to be all sorts of losses, but that's a start.

 From there we can rectify the three phases into a capacitor, and then use that stored energy to run lights or charge a battery pack etc.

+A lower KV 5010 motor coupled to a small wheel could generate a much higher voltage which would be more efficient.

 ## ... and off the bike